donutrj/verdigris2/content/Characters/Characters.md

 | Drinking buddies       |
 | Creditor & Debtor      |
 # Gear
-In addition to the starting gear provided by the backgrounds, a player may purchase [[Equipment|equipment]] and [[Weapons & Armor|arms]] with a starting pool of 10d6 coins.
+In addition to the starting gear provided by the backgrounds, a player may purchase [[Equipment|equipment]] and [[Arms & Armor|arms]] with a starting pool of 10d6 silver.